 Planning fees and exemptions

-You can make payment for your application over the telephone via debit/credit card (01642 729377), by cash (visit our office) or by cheque (made payable to Middlesbrough Council).
+You can make payment for your application over the telephone via debit/credit card (01642 729377), by cash (by visiting Middlesbrough House), or by cheque (made payable to Middlesbrough Council).

 You can use the calculator available via the Planning Portal to estimate the amount you'll be liable to pay in planning fees.
 Please note that this is only an estimate which is given based on your answers to the questions asked.

 Submitting your application